MJoergen/formal/README.md

   examples.

 * [This video-series](https://www.youtube.com/watch?v=_5R35QFsXM4) gives a more
-  detailed tutorial for getting started with formaæl verification.
+  detailed tutorial for getting started with formal verification.